 Your money isn’t earning any interest apart from the small Savings Bonus.

 Digit is a useful service for young people who are new to personal finance and saving money.
-It can help teach good habits like saving an emergency fund (rainy day fund) and for specific goals.
-If you are older and just like the idea of saving a little extra money apart from your regular investment and retirement accounts, Digit certainly does that for you.
+It can help teach proper habits like saving an emergency fund (rainy day fund) and for specific goals.
+If you are older and just like the idea of saving a little extra money apart from your regular investment and retirement accounts, Digit indeed does that for you.

 Digit: Automate saving using Digit